 As Operator, the Company provides transaction verification services.
 Transaction verification services are an output of the Company's ordinary activities; therefore, the Company views the transaction requestor as a customer and accounts for the transaction fees it earns as revenue from a contract with a customer under ASC 606.
 The bitcoin network is not an entity such that it may not meet the definition of a customer; however, the Company has concluded it is appropriate to apply ASC 606 by analogy to block rewards earned from the network.
+The Company is currently entitled to the block reward of 6.25 bitcoin from the bitcoin network for each successful block.
+The Company is also entitled to the transaction fee paid by the transaction requester payable in bitcoin for each successful block.
 A contract exists under ASC 606 at the point the Company successfully validates a transaction to the distributed ledger.
 At this point, the performance obligation to validate the requested transaction has been satisfied and a contract is deemed to exist.

 The Company engaged unrelated third-party mining enterprises ("pool participants") to contribute computing power, and in exchange, remitted transaction fees and block rewards to pool participants on a pro rata basis according to each respective pool participant's contributed computing power ("hash rate").
 The Company determined that it controlled the service of providing transaction verification services to the network and requester as the Company's wallet as Operator was recorded on the distributed ledger as the transaction verifier of record, the pool participants entered into contracts with the Company and not the network or requester, and the Company delegated mining work to pool participants.
-Therefore, the Company recorded all of the transaction fees and block rewards earned from transactions assigned to MaraPool as revenue, and the portion of the transaction fees and block rewards remitted to MaraPool participants as cost of revenues.
+Therefore, the Company recorded all of the transaction fees and block rewards earned from transactions assigned to MaraPool as revenue, and the portion of the transaction fees and block reverse.